ship-armada/crowdfund/REVENUE_MILESTONES_MEMO.md

 | $500k | 38% | 46% | 15% |
 | $1M — full unlock | 33% | 50% | 17% |

 _Assumes 10% crowdfund distribution (base raise).
-If the crowdfund expands to 15% (1.8M ARM), crowdfund participants hold 43% at full unlock — equal to the founding team._
+If the crowdfund expands to 15% (1.8M ARM), crowdfund participants hold 43% at full unlock — equal to the launch team._

 A few things the table doesn't show that matter:

-**Founding team tokens are held in individual wallets, not a shared entity.** Allocations are distributed to individual team members before the crowdfund opens and are published.
+**Launch team tokens are held in individual wallets, not a shared entity.** Allocations are distributed to individual team members before the crowdfund opens and are published.
 Each person governs independently.
 The 50% column represents the aggregate if every team member voted identically on every proposal — which is both unlikely and visible on-chain when it happens.

-**The airdrop cohort is not an extension of the team.** The 17% at full unlock belongs to Railgun and Namada/Heliax contributors — people whose prior work Armada builds on, with their own views and independent judgment.
-In practice they are the swing vote on contested governance decisions, not a bloc aligned with any single interest.
+**The airdrop cohort has its own independent interests and views.** The 17% at full unlock is held by recipients whose prior work informed the protocol — each governing independently, not as a bloc aligned with the launch team.

-**No individual team member holds outsized unilateral power.** The largest single allocation in the founding team is 4.5% of total supply.
+**No individual team member holds outsized unilateral power.** The largest single allocation in the launch team is 4.5% of total supply.
 At full unlock that represents 15% of non-treasury votes — meaningful, but not controlling on its own.

-At full unlock, the founding team in aggregate holds a governance majority only by building a protocol that generates $1M in cumulative protocol fees.
+At full unlock, the launch team in aggregate holds a governance majority only by building a protocol that generates $1M in cumulative protocol fees.
 By earning it, not by waiting for a scheduled unlock.

 ---